Life

 You are supposed to submit the Written Assignment anonymously because a week from now, a peer will assess it, and they are not supposed to know who wrote it.
 By attaching a document in MS Word or even PDF format, the document properties can record the author's name.
 I would print the document to Foxit Reader and remove my name from the properties section.

 The last assignment to do is the Learning Journal.
 This is, according to the UoPeople website, a place where you reflect on the week's work, what you found comfortable and what was challenging, what you struggled with and so forth.
 There is also a short paper to write about the topic of that week.
-This is a paper the peers do not see.
+This is a paper that the peers do not see.
 This is between you and the instructor, and you are rated on this submission on a scale of 1 to 10.

 Week 9 is only four days long.
 It starts on a Thursday as usual and ends on Sunday.
-By then you should have written all your exams.
+By then, you should have written all your exams.
 Most of the time, you get a review quiz to do as well.
 This helps to prepare you for the exam.
 If you did well in the self-quizzes and review quiz, the chance is good that you will also nail that final exam.
 You get your result immediately, and you will know how well you did.

 After Week 9, you have ten days or sometimes more to rest and take a break before the next term starts.
 Use it well and relax because the courses do get progressively more difficult.
 But you also grow academically, and if you get the above routine right, you should be able to handle your day job and your studies quite well.